Spectra of Jacobi operators via connection coefficient matrices: Computability aspects

 Besides providing $\mathcal{O}(d(\log d)^2)$ initial data for the Newton iteration (to find the complex roots of a degree $d$ polynomial), the authors of \cite{hubbard2001find} discuss stopping criteria.
 In Section 9 of \cite{hubbard2001find}, it is noted therein that for Newton iterates $z_1, z_2, \ldots$, if $|z_{k}-z_{k-1}| < \eps/d$, then there exists a root $\xi$ of the polynomial in question such that $|z_k-\xi| < \eps$.
 It is then noted, however, that if there are multiple roots then it is in general impossible to compute their multiplicities with complete certainty.
 This is because the Newton iterates can pass arbitrarily close to a root to which this iterate does not, in the end, converge.
 Another consequence of this possibility is that roots could be missed out altogether because all of the iterates can be found to be close to a strict subset of the roots.

 To salvage the situation, we give the following lemma, which adds some assumptions to the polynomial in question.

 \begin{lemma} Let $p$ be a polynomial and $\Omega \subset \C$ an open set such that, a priori, the degree $d$ is known and it is known that there are $r$ distinct roots of $p$ in $\Omega$ and no roots on the boundary of $\Omega$.
 Then the roots of $p$ in $\Omega$ is computable with error control in the Hausdorff metric (see Definition \ref{def:Hausdorff} and Definition \ref{def:errorcontrol}). \begin{proof} Use Newton's method with the $\mathcal{O}(d(\log d)^2)$ complex initial data given in \cite{hubbard2001find}.
 Using the stopping criteria in the discussion preceding this lemma, the algorithm at each iteration produces $\mathcal{O}(d(\log d)^2)$ discs in the complex plane, within which all roots of $p$ must lie.
-Let $R_k \subset \Omega$ denote the union of the discs which lie entirely inside $\Omega$, with radius less than $\epsilon$ (the desired error).
+To be clear, these discs have centres $z_k$ and radii $d\cdot|z_k - z_{k-1}|$.
+Let $R_k \subset \Omega$ denote the union of the discs which lie entirely inside $\Omega$ and have radius less than $\epsilon$ (the desired error).
+Note that this set may be empty if none of the discs are sufficiently small.

-Because the Newton iterations are guaranteed to converge from these initial data, we must have (for some sufficiently large $k$) that $R_k$ has $r$ connected components each with diameter less than $\epsilon$.
+Because the Newton iterations are guaranteed to converge from these initial data, we must have \emph{eventually}, for some sufficiently large $k$, that $R_k$ has $r$ connected components each with diameter less than $\epsilon$.
 Terminate when this verifiable condition has been fulfilled. \end{proof} \end{lemma}

 \begin{theorem} Let $J = \Delta + F$ be a Toeplitz-plus-finite-rank Jacobi operator such that the rank of $F$ is known a priori.
 Then its point spectrum $\sigma_p(J)$ is computable with error control in the Hausdorff metric (see Definition \ref{def:Hausdorff} and Definition \ref{def:errorcontrol}). \begin{remark} Note that the full spectrum is simply $[-1,1] \cup \sigma_p(J)$. \end{remark} \begin{proof} Suppose $F$ is zero outside the $n \times n$ principal submatrix.
 The value of $n$ can be computed given that we know the rank of $F$.
 Compute the principal $2n \times 2n$ submatrix of the connection coefficients matrix $C_{J \to \Delta}$ using formulae \eqref{connectionrecurrence1}--\eqref{connectionrecurrence2}.
 The entries in the final column of this $2n \times 2n$ matrix give the coefficients of the Toeplitz symbol $c$, which is a degree $2n-1$ polynomial.